papertrail/papertrail-cli/README.md

     token: 123456789012345678901234567890ab

-Retrieve token from Papertrail [Account Settings].
+Retrieve token from Papertrail [User Profile].
 For compatibility with older config files, `username` and `password` keys are also supported.

 You may want to alias "trail" to "papertrail", like: